Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 * Last contributor and commit message
 * Commit ID and time - you might use ID when referencing a specific commit
 * List of files
-* Preview of README.md file - it's writen in a markdown.
+* Preview of README.md file - it's written in a markdown.
 It's super-simple to write short or even long guides how to run your code, how you can contribute to the project or what it does.
 Modifying it will be a part of your first task.